How does Global Perspectives relate to the existing subjects in the Cambridge Primary programme?

 We know this one of the biggest challenges schools will face.
 To address this, we have designed the programme to be very flexible.

-Although there are six Challenges per year (four in Stage 6), you do not need to do them all.
+Although there are several Challenges to choose from for each year, you do not need to do them all.

-One of the most important aspects of the programme is that it can be successfully delivered in a number of ways.
+One of the most important aspects of the programme is that it can be successfully delivered in several ways.
 The best way is what works best for you.
 There are three main options:

 - by setting aside a whole day to work exclusively on a Challenge.
 This works well at the beginning or end of a semester or term/half term.